 German provides excellent preparation for you if you wish to work and study in German-speaking areas.

-We offer a minor in German.
+We offer language courses in German.

 The program will allow ten to fifteen Roanoke College students to take four courses in Leipzig.
 Students accepted to the program will be participating in an experience that completely immerses them in German culture.